wix-incubator/erb/README.md

 # to contribute

 You need following things to be present:
- - nvm, npm,
+ - nvm, npm;
- - [bibuild](https://github.com/wix/wnpm/tree/master/wnpm-dev) - `npm install -g wnpm-dev`;
+ - [octopus-cli](support/octopus-cli) - `nvm use && npm install -g octopus-cli && octo init`;
  - maven 3+, jdk 8+.
  - ruby + bundler (`gem install bunder`);
  - docker (docker-machine) + default/dev environment running with proper environment variables set-up.

-Once you have everything set-up, just clone repo and run `bibuild` in root of the repo.
+Once you have everything set-up, just clone repo and run `octo bootstrap` in root of the repo.
 It will take some time on cold start (30 mins?), but next runs will build only changes, so will be much better.

 # see also